iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.2.4/report.md

 <img src="3_star_reviews_wordcloud.png" alt="jp.go.mhlw.covid19radar 3 reviews"/>
 </p>

+> Does not really know what to say.
+It says it scans automatically the environment using Bluetooth.. depending on how much users do use it I guess.
+At least it doesn't impact the battery, does it really work? 🤔<br> :date: __2021-06-18 05:06:27__

 > I was getting connection error at the T&C page while I was outside of Japan but once in Japan the app worked fine on my pixel 4a 5g android 11<br> :date: __2021-04-24 21:39:19__

 > Not sure if it's working or not so I can't honestly rate after hearing it doesn't work for months<br> :date: __2021-04-22 07:22:11__